steveafrost/scoreboard-cli-gem/README.md

 ## Usage

-Once installed, running bin/mlb_scoreboard will load all MLB matchups from the previous day.
-The user can then type a number that corresponds to a matchup and see more details about that matchup in a formatted table.
+Once installed, include mlb_scoreboard in your app by using `require 'mlb_scoreboard'` in your environment.
+After it is required, use MLBScoreboard::CLI.new.start to start the CLI or use MLBScoreboard::Matchups.today to directly access the list of matchups.
+Upon the matchups being listed, the user can type a number that corresponds to a matchup and see more details about that matchup in a formatted table.
 The details include hits, runs, and errors.
 At any time the user can type 'exit' to exit the program.

 ## Development